 Making DIY gifts is a lot of fun.
 Salt Dough Crafts are popular and this salt dough handprint is such a fun project to make and also to give as a gift.
+If you like salt dough crafts, these adorable thumbprint salt dough magnets are quick and easy to make.
 This DIY photo lamp using your own family pictures is also a unique gift idea you can make at home.

 Salt Dough Handprint